47degrees/org/README.md

  + `:primary-color` sets the primary color of the webpage
  + `:header` controls the styles of the header, only `:background` is supported for now
  + `:font` configures different CSS font settings such as the URL and the heading or base typographies
+- `:footer` is for settings related to the footer
+ + `:acknowledgment` is a boolean flag for toggling the "by 47 Degrees" acknowledgment in the footer

 ### Preview your site